SynJAC: Synthetic-data-driven Joint-granular Adaptation and Calibration for Domain Specific Scanned Document Key Information Extraction: LLM Testing Details

 \textbf{Layout/Structure Interpretation} LLMs excel at processing unstructured text but struggle with understanding the spatial relationships and visual structures in form-based documents.
 This limitation results in misaligned content, missed logical groupings, and poor performance in tasks requiring precise layout comprehension, such as interpreting complex templates or extracting values from nested structures, as shown in Figure \ref{fig:llm_layout_interpretation}.

 \textbf{Inconsistency} LLMs frequently produce inconsistent outputs when handling form-based documents, generating conflicting associations for the same key-value pairs or contradicting themselves across different sections.
-This lack of coherence highlights their difficulty maintaining logical consistency in structured content interpretation.
-For example, as shown in Figure \ref{fig:llm_inconsistency}, the LLM classifies differently between the exact same form or the same company forms with the same person's handwriting.
-The same limitation existed in the receipt dataset, CORD\ref{fig:cord_llm_case3}.
+This lack of coherence highlights their difficulty in maintaining logical consistency in structured content interpretation.
+For example, as shown in Figure \ref{fig:llm_inconsistency}, the LLM classifies differently between the exactly same form or the same company forms with the same person's hand writing.
+The same limitation was there in the receipt dataset, CORD.

 \textbf{Lack of Contextual Understanding} LLMs often generate incorrect answers by relying on superficial patterns rather than understanding contextual relationships within the document.
 This results in confusion between unrelated elements, making LLMs unsuitable for accurately processing structured documents that require deeper contextual and spatial alignment, as shown in Figure \ref{fig:llm_context_understanding}